7Dayze/esx_thief/README.md

 Rework from the original esx_thief.

-You can steal someone by pointing at them with your gun.
-The target has to hands up!
+You can steal from someone by pointing at them with your gun and hitting G. The target has to hands up!

 Only items, cash and black money can be stolen.